 Get to Know Balsam Flowers

-Balsam plants grow about 12-24 inches tall, making them suitable for the middle of the summer flower border.
+Balsam plants grow about 12 to 24 inches tall, making them suitable for the middle of the summer flower border.
 The plants grow well in both sun and shade.
 The best site offers some protection from afternoon sun, which may cause some browning of the foliage.

-Flowers resemble small camellias or the double hybrids of impatiens.
+The flowers resemble small camellias or the double hybrids of impatiens.
 However, unlike hybrid impatiens, these come true from seed.
-Flowers are produced along the stem, but their vivid colors of pink, white, red, purple, and rose allow them to be seen easily amongst the foliage.
-Leaves are dark green, lance shaped, and slightly toothed.
+Flowers are produced along the stem, but their vivid colors of pink, white, red, purple, and rose allow them to be seen easily among the foliage.
+Leaves are dark green, lance-shaped, and slightly toothed.